Western Australia: Arts and entertainment

 Noted Western Australian Indigenous painters and artisans include Jack Dale Mengenen, Paddy Bedford, Queenie McKenzie, and siblings Nyuju Stumpy Brown and Rover Thomas.

-The West Australian Symphony Orchestra (WASO) is based at the Perth Concert Hall.
+The West Australian Symphony Orchestra is based at the Perth Concert Hall.
 Other concert, performance and indoor sporting venues in Western Australia include His Majesty's Theatre, the State Theatre Centre of Western Australia, the Crown Theatre and Perth Arena, which opened in 2012.
 Performing arts companies based in Perth include the West Australian Ballet, the West Australian Opera, the Black Swan State Theatre Company and the Perth Theatre Company.

 Western Australia has served as the setting for a number of works of Australian literature.
 Prominent authors include Katharine Susannah Prichard, Randolph Stow, Tim Winton, Kim Scott, Sally Morgan, Joan London, Mary Durack and Craig Silvey.

 The public Art Gallery of Western Australia is part of the Perth Cultural Centre.
 Founded in 1895, it houses the State Art Collection, comprising works from local and international artists, dating back to the 1800s.
-The Perth Cultural Centre is also home to the Western Australian Museum, State Library of Western Australia, State Records Office, and Perth Institute of Contemporary Arts (PICA).
+The Perth Cultural Centre is also home to the Western Australian Museum, State Library of Western Australia, State Records Office, and Perth Institute of Contemporary Arts.
 Western Australia has a public library system, with libraries in every local government area (although some public libraries are shared school libraries).